#1 Home Improvement Retailer

 In the areas of Zones 9 and 10 stretching across the Southeast, you can begin planning and planting indoors early in the year.
 Your odds of frost are low in this part of the country, but not zero.
 Watch out for cold snaps and cover any sprouts or early-riser bulb plants during cold times.

 Growing season begins early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden going.
-A wide variety of vegetables, flowers, and plants thrive in Florida and southern Georgia.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and are happiest in the heat.
+A wide variety of veggies, flowers, and plants thrive in Florida and southern Georgia.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all heat levels and colors, including jalapeños, bell peppers, and more.
+Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or insects or critters might eat the sprouts.
-But if you're really lucky, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
-The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are primed to survive, although there are no guarantees.
+Your seeds might struggle to grow or get washed away, or insects or rodents might eat the sprouts.
+But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
+The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are hardy, although there are no guarantees in the long term.

 Start Seeds Indoors